codeandtheory/YCoreUI/README.md

 scrollView.registerKeyboardNotifications()
 ```
 <aside>
-💡 Almost every full-screen view in your app that contains any text should be a scroll view because of the vagaries of localization, Dynamic Type, potentially small screen sizes, and landscape mode support.
+💡 Almost every full-screen view in your app that contains any text should be a vertical scroll view because of the vagaries of localization, Dynamic Type, potentially small screen sizes, and landscape mode support.
 </aside>

 Installation